 She is a graduate of Leadership Savannah (GA), Leadership Montgomery (AL) and Leadership Greenville (SC).

 She earned a bachelor’s degree in English from Spelman College in Atlanta.
 In 2016 Spelman awarded her the Doctor of Humane Letters and she also holds an honorary Doctor of Laws from Briarwood College in Southington, CN.
 She was a fellow at the Management Training Center at Northwestern University’s Kellogg Graduate School of Business Management.
-She is a Diamond Life member of the Savannah Alumnae Chapter of Delta Sigma Theta, a public service sorority.
-She is also a member of the Savannah (GA) Chapter of The Links, Incorporated.
+She is a Diamond Life member of the Savannah Alumnae Chapter of Delta Sigma Theta, Inc., a public service sorority, and she is a member of the Savannah (GA) Chapter of The Links, Incorporated.